EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "How do I address housing security in my community?"

-"Renters across the United States have found strength in speaking to one another and organizing for better housing conditions, from experiences during the <a href='https://www.retroreport.org/video/new-york-tenants-are-organizing-against-evictions-as-they-did-in-the-great-depression/' target='_blank' rel='noreferrer noopener'>Great Depression</a>, <a href='https://www.nytimes.com/video/learning/100000007368071/tenants-facing-eviction-over-covid-19-look-to-a-1970s-solution-retro-report.html' target='_blank' rel='noreferrer noopener'>the 1970s</a>, to <a href='https://www.retroreport.org/video/how-decades-of-housing-discrimination-hurts-fresno-in-the-pandemic/' target='_blank' rel='noreferrer noopener'>today</a>.
+"Renters across the United States have found strength in connecting with each other  and organizing for better housing conditions, from the <a href='https://www.retroreport.org/video/new-york-tenants-are-organizing-against-evictions-as-they-did-in-the-great-depression/' target='_blank' rel='noreferrer noopener'>Great Depression</a> and <a href='https://www.nytimes.com/video/learning/100000007368071/tenants-facing-eviction-over-covid-19-look-to-a-1970s-solution-retro-report.html' target='_blank' rel='noreferrer noopener'>the 1970s</a> to <a href='https://www.retroreport.org/video/how-decades-of-housing-discrimination-hurts-fresno-in-the-pandemic/' target='_blank' rel='noreferrer noopener'>today</a>.
 Consider contacting your neighbors, local tenants union, and housing advocates to learn more."

-"You can find a list of local organizations that need your support in our sister site, <a href='https://justshelter.org/community-resources/' target='_blank' rel='noreferrer noopener'>Just Shelter</a>.">}}
+"You can find a list of local organizations that need your support in our sister sites, <a href='https://justshelter.org/community-resources/' target='_blank' rel='noreferrer noopener'>Just Shelter</a> and <a href='https://endpovertyusa.org/#resources' target='_blank' rel='noreferrer noopener'>End Poverty in America</a>.">}}